Graph States and the Variety of Principal Minors: Applications

-\begin{obs} In order to be faithful to the notations we used in the first part of our work, we will consider different representatives of the orbits $\cal O_2, \cal O_3, \cal O_6 , \cal O_{14}, \cal O_{17}, \cal O_{18}$ in Table 3 \cite{holweck2014}.
+\begin{obs} In order to be faithful to the notations we used in the first part of our work, we will consider representatives of the orbits $\cal O_2, \cal O_3, \cal O_6 , \cal O_{14}, \cal O_{17}, \cal O_{18}$ different from the ones in Table 3 \cite{holweck2014}.
 More precisely, we will take representatives in the chart $\{z_0\neq 0\}$ in order to recover more easily the corresponding graph-matrices.
-Moreover, since we want to obtain loopless graphs, we choose representatives whose coordinates $z_1=z_2=z_3=z_4=0$ are zero: we denote by $\bold{\underline{0}}$ the four zero entries with respect to these coordinates. \end{obs}
+Moreover, since we want to obtain loopless graphs, we choose representatives whose coordinates $z_1=z_2=z_3=z_4=0$ are zero: we denote by $\bold{\underline{0}}$ those entries. \end{obs}

 \begin{obs} The vertices of the representative graphs in Table \eqref{orbits 4-graphs} are not numbered because of Remark \ref{graphical Sn action}: as representative labeling, we choose the vertex $1$ to be the upper-left one and the other vertices are clockwise ordered. \end{obs}